gregorulm/spacechem/readme.txt

 Introduction
 --------------------------------------------------------------------------------
 This directory contains solutions to Zachtronic's design puzzle game SpaceChem.
-It is a visual programming in disguise.
-Its objective amounts to coming up with procedures (research levels) or even programs (production levels) that transform a given input into the desired output.
-The challenge is two-fold:
-(1) using the provided limited abstractions for your solutions, and (2) fitting them into tight spacial constraints.
+It is visual programming in disguise, with a Turing-complete visual programming language, no less.
+The objective of the game is to come up with procedures (research levels) or even programs (production levels) that transform a given input into the desired output.
+The challenge is two-fold: (1) using the provided limited abstractions for your solutions, and (2) fitting them into tight spacial constraints.
 Once your code works, you have the choice to make it beautiful and/or make it fast by finding a more efficient routing of the instruction path, using fewer symbols, or finding different approaches that may, for instance, increase parallelism that leads to using fewer cycles.
 Overall, SpaceChem is a very satisfying game if you enjoy creative problem solving.
 If not, you will probably be turned off within minutes.
-Having a background in computer science, in particular functional programming, is a big advantage, as the solutions you are working with are all pure functions.
+Having a background in computer science, in particular functional programming, is a big advantage, as the solutions you create are all pure functions.

 Solutions